Bolivia - Orphan Care, Teaching, and Spanish Immersion

 Please remember that volunteer tasks may change according to the dynamic nature and needs of the program.
 It is important to have an open mind and be flexible.

 You will work Monday through Friday for 4-6 hours each day.
 Additional weekend help may also be needed.

-Accommodations: volunteers will stay in fully furnished houses with shared bedrooms and bathrooms between about 3 other people (including bed linens and towels, changed weekly), a fully equipped kitchen, and living room.
+Accommodations: volunteers will stay in student residences or hostels with shared bedrooms and bathrooms between about 3 other people (including bed linens and towels, changed weekly), a fully equipped kitchen, and living room.
 Volunteers will be staying in a residence either within the Spanish school or very nearby for the orientation part of the project, and then will move to a residence closer to the volunteer site after the first two weeks.
 The residence for the second part of the project is located about a 20 minute walk from the project site, and a 5 minute walk from the Main Plaza, museums, restaurants, and the central market.

 Food: meals are not provided, however a fully equipped kitchen is available for volunteer use in both the accommodations.
 Volunteers should budget approximately US$40 a week for food in Sucre.

 It is possible to upgrade to a local home-stay style accommodations with half-board (2 meals a day provided).

 Laundry: laundromats available around town if needed